 Journal or Book Title

-Functional Magnetic Resonance Imaging is a noninvasive tool used to study brain function.
-Detecting activation is challenged by many factors, and even more so in low-signal scenarios that arise in the performance of high-level cognitive tasks.
-We provide a fully automated and fast adaptive smoothing and thresholding (FAST) algorithm that uses smoothing and extreme value theory on correlated statistical parametric maps for thresholding.
+Functional magnetic resonance imaging is a noninvasive tool for studying cerebral function.
+Many factors challenge activation detection, especially in low-signal scenarios that arise in the performance of high-level cognitive tasks.
+We provide a fully automated fast adaptive smoothing and thresholding (FAST) algorithm that uses smoothing and extreme value theory on correlated statistical parametric maps for thresholding.
 Performance on experiments spanning a range of low-signal settings is very encouraging.
-The methodology also performs well in a study to identify the cerebral regions that perceive only-auditory-reliable and only-visual-reliable speech stimuli as well as those that perceive one but not the other.
+The methodology also performs well in a study to identify the cerebral regions that perceive only-auditory-reliable or only-visual-reliable speech stimuli.

-Almodovar-Rivera, Israel and Maitra, Ranjan, "FAST Adaptive Smoothing and Thresholding for Improved Activation Detection in Low-Signal fMRI" (2017).
+Almodovar-Rivera, Israel and Maitra, Ranjan, "Fast Adaptive Smoothing and Thresholding for Improved Activation Detection in Low-Signal fMRI" (2019).
 Statistics Publications.
 176.